openteach/test-course/README.md

-# test-course
+# test-book
-Repository showing general structure og a course
+Repository showing general structure of a book.

-The course in this repository is in the folder `course`.
-This means that the instructor should configure this course as
+The book in this repository is in the folder `book`.
+This means that the instructor should configure this book as
 follows:

 ```
 {
+    "ghUser" : "openteach",
+    "ghRepo" : "test-course",
-    url : "git@github.com:openteach/test-course.git/course"
+    "base"   : "/book"
 }
 ```

 There are numerous reasons for this structure:

-* Integrated well with leanpub: the book in `manuscript` and the corresponding course in `course` in the same repository.
-* Multiple courses in same repository
+* Multiple books in same repository
-* Courses in the same repository as the instructor files
+* Books in the same repository as the instructor files